tmiklas/tbeam-helium-mapper/README.md

 This code started off as an Arduino IDE project, with `.ino` filenames, but the complexity of managing installed libraries in Arduino IDE made it difficult to sustain.
 Now, the code must be built with PlatformIO and Visual Studio Code.
 These is an excellent free/open-source IDE for ESP32 platforms, and allows each project to pull in the required libraries to complete the build, as well as program it into the device.

 There are excellent guides to installing and using PlatformIO, but for this project, your goal is to open the project, edit the configuration files, and then select `Build` and `Upload` to program the T-Beam device.

+## MacOS Guide
+Building and programming with PlatformIO on MacOS is mostly the same, but has some unique challenges.  `@Rob Cryft` wrote this excellent guide on ["Getting Started with Helium Mapping"](https://levelup.gitconnected.com/getting-started-with-helium-mapping-2833914c4d3) that walks through the whole process on Mac.

 # Battery life and power consumption
 The T-Beam is not the lowest-power Mapper device, because it has a powerful dual-core ESP32 CPU, Power Management IC (PMIC or PMU), and other design decisions that lead to a pretty high operating current of 110mA or so.